Fyusion-Open-Source/fyusenet/README.md

 FyuseNet is not a replacement for [PyTorch](https://pytorch.org) or [Tensorflow](https://tensorflow.org), it is limited to perform inference only and cannot be used to actually _train_ neural networks.
 It can be compared to vendor-specific systems like [TensorRT](https://developer.nvidia.com/tensorrt) from NVIDIA.
 It adds the benefit that it can actually run on a wider variety of GPUs, as it tries to be vendor-agnostic.
-This appraoch however bears the drawback that it does not have the same set of capabilities and will also perform slower than a vendor-specific solution.
+This approach however bears the drawback that it does not have the same set of capabilities and will also perform slower than a vendor-specific solution.